DIY-Blub/PyDictDatabase/README.md

 ```

 **options:**
-* "EXPORT_DATABASE":True for new feature, available soon (default: False)
+* "EXPORT_DATABASE":True for export the last status data to a file and reload it during initialization (default: False)
 * "ERROR_OUTPUT":True for error output, DEBUG-MODE (default: False)
 * "ERROR_EXIT":True to stop script with exit(1), if an error occurs with select/update (default: False)